acai66/acai66/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 合肥辰视机器人科技有限公司
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning object detection
 - 🤔 I’m looking for help with instance segmentation
 - 📫 How to reach me: 1779864536@qq.com